 In addition, KRS 161.164 prohibits employees from taking part in the management of any political campaign for school board.

+Employee Religious Expression

+The District shall not punish or prohibit an employee from, or punish an employee for, engaging in private religious expression otherwise protected by the First Amendment to the United States Constitution absent a showing that the employee has engaged in actual coercion.
+03.13241/03.23241

 Copyrighted Materials

 The use and duplication of copyrighted material for educational purposes shall be within the generally accepted uses delineated by applicable law and procedures developed by the Superintendent.
 In reference to copyrighted electronic materials, employees shall use such materials only in accordance with the license agreement under which the materials were purchased or otherwise procured.
 08.2321